In Love With A Prideful Man? 6 Helpful Tips!

 Are you a prideful wife?

-Thinking that they should do things your way and you have all the answers can become control, pride, and manipulation.
-Sometimes, your husband maybe frustrated with your flaws which trigger his flaws.
-It can be VERY complicated to really figure out the cause of the pride issues in your relationship.
-I highly suggest you get an expert involved and use these 38 signs to help you identify if you are struggling with pride as well!
+Pride doesn’t always look like arrogance—it can show up as control, needing things done your way, or struggling to truly consider his perspective.
+In some cases, both people’s blind spots can trigger each other, making it harder to see what’s really going on.
+Therefore, I highly suggest you get an expert involved and use these 38 signs to help you identify if you are struggling with pride as well!
 And don’t forget to try the first 20 minutes of empowerment coaching with me for FREE.

 post contents